QuentinRa/blog.quentinra.dev/info/java/structure/mcq.md

-# MCQ about Introduction section
+# MCQ about the Introduction section

 [Go back](../index.md#vocabulary)